|By Erin O'Connor |

 " WSC professors would not be able to do this program without the funding," Cherylyn S. Hatchett, executive director for the Dunbar Community Center said to The Reminder.
 "This is for people who don't feel comfortable going to school or don't feel they can do it, we provide a space that people are comfortable in, we are a bridge."
 The Bridge Project, located at the Dunbar Community Center, provides opportunities to help students overcome obstacles that might prevent them from considering college.
 It's goal is to increase the number of teachers and professionals from Springfield.
 Upon completion of this program students matriculate into a four year program at WSC.

 Traditional and distance learning approaches are applied at the Center where the Bridge Project offers accredited college courses to a maximum of 50 eligible, ethnically different students from various social and economic backgrounds in and around the Mason Square neighborhood.

-The project was proposed by Kamal Ali, assistant dean of Multicultural Development at WSC and the current project director ; Robert Bristow, dean of Academic Affairs at WSC and Jon Conlogue, director of Residential Life at WSC.
+The project was proposed by WSC staff members Kamal Ali, assistant dean of Multicultural Development, the current project director and dean of Academic Affairs Robert Bristow, and Jon Conlogue, director of Residential Life.

 The first year of the project provided 30 students with courses to prepare them for college.

 Development of the project was initiated when former WSC President Vicky Carwein was at the college and continued through the support of Barry Maloney, the current interim president.

 "Carwein wanted to be a part of a new approach and we brought her to the Dunbar Community Center and began talking about how to make this," Ali said.

 "The common goal is opportunity.
 WSC has along history of providing this opportunity for women and for African Americans," Maloney said.
 "We continue that spirit today with the help of Dr. Ali and we are proud to be a part of this partnership.
 Students from this city in May can walk across the [Graduation] platform."